Melanie Pappadis Faranello

 University of Chicago, Graham School of General Studies, The Writer's Studio, Novel Writing

-Roosevelt University, Chicago, Composition
+Roosevelt University, Chicago, IL

 American Academy of Art, Chicago, Literature, Composition, Research, MFA, Artists in Literature

-International Academy of Design and Technology, Chicago, Composition
+International Academy of Design and Technology, Chicago,

 Katharine Gibbs College, NYC, Literature, Composition, Writing